AnimaApp/docs/src/v3/adobe-xd/getting-started/projects.md

 ---
 Anima Projects live inside a Workspace or Team and there are two types of Workspaces: **Personal Workspace** and **Teams Workspaces:**

 -   **Personal Workspace** is where you do work by yourself.
 Only you can access your Personal Projects unless you invite others as Guests (Share > Invite Guests).
-Use the sidebar to access your Personal Projects or click the dropdown menu in the top left corner of the Anima web app.
+Use the sidebar to access your Personal Projects or click the drop-down menu in the top left corner of the Anima web app.

 -   **Teams Workspaces** is where you can collaborate with others in your Organization.
 There can be multiple Projects in one team.
 Anyone added to the a Team can access these Projects.

 	You can also invite Guests to a specific Project in a Team and restrict them from accessing the other Projects (Share > Invite Guests).
+Learn more about **[Access Levels](/v3/adobe-xd/export/manage-access.html "Learn more about Anima Access Levels")**.

 > ❗️**IMPORTANT**
 > - Each **Team Workspace** needs its own separate Anima subscription